xiaochenzhang166/Knoop-Knockoff-Enhancement-with-Overparametrization-for-Feature-Selection/README.md

 - [License](#license)
 - [References](#references)

-## Background
-In this project, we present an enhancement to the Knockoff filter method using over-parameterization for improved variable selection in high-dimensional settings.
-The details can be found in our [paper](https://openreview.net/forum?id=jWeyv03uXM&noteId=jWeyv03uXM).

 ## Preprint Version
 For the preprint version of the paper "Practical Enhancement of Knockoff with Over-Parameterization for Variable Selection", see this [pdf](https://xiaochenzhang166.github.io/paper/Practical_Enhancement_of_Knockoff_with_Over_Parameterization_for_Variable_Selection.pdf).